 How small spurious negative - and positive - values appear when de-accumulating an accumulated field

 The example below for a small grid of 9 points shows how the packing error and hence the packed values change as the range of the values increases.
 The deaccumulated packed values are the difference between the packed values at the current step and those at the previous step.
 Here, a "step" can be considered as any time step where the data has been stored, and hence packed, in GRIB.
 Typically, this will be a forecast time step in hours.
+In this example, the values are packed allowing for 8 bits per value.

 Step=0